-Fire drills are held annually and a pre-drill meeting for Floor Wardens is conducted prior to the event.
+Drills are held annually and a pre-drill meeting for Floor Wardens is conducted prior to the event.

-Occupants exit using the stairs and line up according to floor number along Morningside Court by Selma Avenue.
-Floor Wardens and Assistants are issued orange ID vests and bullhorns to communicate instructions to Occupants.
+Occupants exit using the stairs and line up according to floor number along Ivar Avenue and Selma Avenue.
+Floor Wardens and Assistants are issued orange ID vests and bull horns to communicate instructions to Occupants.